readthedocs/blog/seo-for-technical-docs.rst

 Rather, you are trying to legitimately improve your content such that users better understand what to expect on a page before they click.

-Some of the most important aspects of displaying better are:
+Some of the most important aspects of improved search listings are:

 * Use descriptive and accurate titles in the HTML ``<title>`` tag.
   With Sphinx, the ``<title>`` comes from the top heading on the page.